 OT 521 Introduction to Occupational Therapy Practice #

 OT 532 Kinesiology in Occupational Therapy Practice #

-# – May only be taken after all other prerequisites are completed, and the student has been officially accepted into the Graduate Occupational Therapy Program.
-Courses are only offered during the summer trimester before the fall start of the professional course sequence.
+# – Only taken after the student has been officially accepted to the Graduate Occupational Therapy Program.
+Both courses are only offered during the summer trimester immediately before the fall start of the professional course sequence.

 This statement of prerequisites is subject to amendment in two respects:

 - Writing proficiency is critical in the profession of Occupational Therapy.
 DUNY is committed to providing its students with the preparation to assist them in the Program and their later careers.
 Thus, all candidates are required to provide two writing samples, contained within the OTCAS application, as part of the Program’s admission process.
 Candidates demonstrating low proficiency in writing may be required to take a remedial writing course or tutoring assistance from DUNY’s Academic Success Center.